 66 Kinos (66 Cinemas) is a side-project I had the pleasure to design and code in collaboration with Philipp Hartmann.
-Philipp is a filmmaker from Hamburg who travelled the country for over a year to document the state of the arthouse cinemas in Germany.
+Philipp is a filmmaker from Hamburg who travelled the country for over a year to document the state of German arthouse cinemas.

 His travels resulted in a wealth of film material which he molded into the film 66 KINOS.
 However, the 100 minutes of material he used in the film are dwarved by the 250 hours of material he accrued talking to the people behind the (mostly) alternative cinema-scape in Germany.